KTM Logo

 KTM LogoKTM Logo PNG

 The emblem invites the user to get behind the wheel and drive a modern and powerful iron horse.
-The KTM logo is full of stability and strength.
-The sign represents a large company that occupies an important place in the world of transport.
+The KTM emblem is full of stability and strength.
+The emblem represents a large company with an important position in the world of transportation.

 KTM: Brand overview

-KTM is the largest motorcycle brand founded in 1934.
-It started as a small metal workshop, which gradually developed into a transportation giant under the founder Hans Trunkenpolz.
-The company switched to the production of motorcycles and supercars in 1954.
-Today it owns several subsidiaries, and its main sites and headquarters are located in Mattighofen (Austria).
+KTM is the largest motorcycle brand, founded in 1934.
+It started as a small metal workshop, which, under founder Hans Trunkenpoltz, gradually grew into a transportation giant.
+In 1954, the company switched to the production of motorcycles and supercars.
+Today, it owns several subsidiaries, and its main sites and headquarters are located in Mattighofen, Austria.

 Meaning and History